Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/testing/testing.md

 - Check if content is not hidden behind footer and is responsive.
 - Click on social media links Facebook, Twitter, Linkedin.
 The three links redirects to the respective social media.

-3. Hero image
+3. Carousel
-- Go to "Books" from a desktop
+- Go to any page from the site, the carousel will appear and show 4 slides.
-- Confirm hero image is visible and responsive on all devices.
+- Confirm images are visible and responsive on all devices.
-- Confirm mouse hover hero image works by zooming on content
+- Confirm all buttons from each redirect to the desired / correct page.

 4. Website purpose / description
-- Go to "Books" from a desktop
+- Go to "Readflix" from a desktop
-- Confirm that the purpose is stated and all destinations are listed.
+- Confirm that the purpose of the site is mentionned on each slide of the carousel
 - Confirm the headings are responsive on all devices.

 > For every point mentionned above : Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,